 On successfully completing the module students will be able to:

-- To be able to engage critically with classical literature through close readings of works in different genres (poetry, drama, narrative);
+Engage critically with classical literature through close readings of works in different genres (poetry, drama, narrative);

-- To develop a sense of key motifs in classical literature that prove important for Western literature thereafter;
+Demonstrate a sense of key motifs in classical literature that prove important for Western literature thereafter;